lbondi7/lbondi7.github.io/_posts/2019-02-23-llp-dd-ExMachina-post_mortem.markdown

 ## Pros
 <ul>
     <li>Refactoring the code down so it made it easier to understand and read, when someone else was looking at it.</li>
     <li>Reading/writing to dat files worked well when loading and saving the levels.
 It was broken down into 4 parts.
-One dat file stored the data on the boss, another the obejcts such as blocks and lesser enemies, another the player data and teh last one stored the settings for the levels.</li>
+One dat file stored the data on the boss, another the obejcts such as blocks and lesser enemies, another the player data and the last one stored the settings for the levels.</li>
     <li>The mixture of inheritence and composition based progarmming also worked well with our lecturer commenting that we had done a "superb job".</li>
     <li>The astectics were also very good as it gave our game a very unique style and people could instantly recognise our game.</li>
 </ul>